 Did you know that bamboo is classified not as a tree but a grass?

 This is just one of the several surprising facts about a natural resource which has been touted as ‘Green Gold’.
 It belongs to the subfamily Bambusoideae of the grass family Poaceae.
-The word "bamboo" comes from the Dutch or Portuguese languages, which probably borrowed it from Malay.
+The word "bamboo" has a Dutch or Portuguese origin, which probably borrowed it from Malay.

 Now, the reason why we and several other apparel companies are switching to Bamboo is largely due to its superior properties.
 Bamboo fiber sourced ethically and produced responsibly can be a great asset owing to its natural anti-bacterial properties.
 That means no foul smelling socks, towels and other clothing accessories which suffer from this problem due to odour causing bacteria.